jscad/csg.js/CONTRIBUTING.md

 ## Making Changes

 First, we suggest that you fork this GIT repository.
-This will keep your changes seperate from the fast lane.
+This will keep your changes separate from the fast lane.
 And make pull requests easier.

 Once forked, clone your copy of the CSG library.
 ```